-- QUEST is a tool for representing and reasoning over ontologies of the DL-Lite family. - The basic functionality it offers is query answering of UCQs - Query answering is also at the basis of - ontology satisfiability; - intensional reasoning services: concept/role subsumption and disjunction, concept/role satisfiability.
+- ONTOP is a framework providing advanced functionalities for representing and reasoning over ontologies of the DL-Lite family. - The basic functionality it offers is query answering of UCQs expressed in SPARQL syntax. - Query answering is also at the basis of - ontology satisfiability; - intensional reasoning services: concept/role subsumption and disjunction, concept/role satisfiability. - Reasoning services are highly optimized. - Can be used with internal and external DBMS (includes drivers for various commercial and non-commercial DBMSs. - Implemented in Java as an open source project under the Apache 2 licence.